obviattor1824/agent-sdk-test/README.md

 ### Building around it

-**Where does domain specific knowledge live?** Not in the model (obvs) and not in the harness because a tool written inside a harness belongs to it and only it.
+**Where does domain specific knowledge live?** Not in the model, nor the harness because a tool written inside a harness belongs to it and only it.
 Here it lives in a separate MCP server speaking stdio, so anything that speaks MCP can spawn it.

 **Is a run a request or a job?** Twenty seconds to three minutes is past the timeout of most gateways. `POST /run` returns a job id and the work carries on without the connection.